- Delayed speech and language

 How long are therapy sessions?

 If therapy is recommended, your speech pathologist will arrange a suitable time.
-Most children attending therapy at the Clinic attend once a week during school terms.
+Most children attending therapy at the Clinic or online attend once a week during school terms.
 Therapy sessions are usually for one hour, but young children may attend for thirty or forty-five minute sessions.
 Others attend several times a week, or attend therapy blocks during school holidays.

 What's involved in a therapy session?